Hidden scale invariance in the Gay-Berne model. II. Smectic B phase: Structure and dynamics monitored along an isochore and an isomorph

 \Fig{fig3} shows reduced-unit data for the radial distribution function $g(r)$ and the orientational radial distribution function $G_{2}(r)$ (\eq{G_l}) along the same isochore and isomorph.
-Figure \ref{fig3} shows no invariance along the isochore, but a fair invariance along the isomorph.
+Figure \ref{fig3} shows no invariance along the isochore, but fair invariance along the isomorph.
 An exception to this is the highest temperature isomorph radial distribution function that deviates notably from the eight others.
-We have found that at this (and higher) temperatures, the smectic B phase undergoes a further transition involving a tilt of the average molecular orientation with respect to the smectic layers, similar to what has been reported by de Miguel \textit{et al.} \cite{de1991liquid}.
-Interestingly, this does not seem to affect the isomorph invariance of other quantities than the radial distribution function, compare the $G_{2}(r)$ data of \fig{fig3} and the data of later figures.
+We have found that at this (and higher) temperatures, the smectic B phase undergoes a further transition {likely} involving a tilt of the average molecular orientation with respect to the smectic layers, similar to what has been reported by de Miguel \textit{et al.} \cite{de1991liquid}.
+Interestingly, this does not affect the isomorph invariance of other quantities than the radial distribution function, compare the $G_{2}(r)$ data of \fig{fig3}, as well as the data of later figures.

-Returning to dynamic properties, the normalized force and torque time-autocorrelation functions are shown in Fig. \ref{fig4} as functions of the reduced time.
-Near-perfect scaling is observed for both functions along the isomorph.
+{ Returning to dynamic properties, the normalized force and torque time-autocorrelation functions, i.e., the functions $\phi_A(t)/\phi_A(0)$ of \eq{autocorr} for $\bf{A}$ equal to the force and torque on the individual particles, respectively, are shown in Fig. \ref{fig4} as functions of the reduced time.} Near-perfect scaling is observed for both functions along the isomorph, but not along the isochore.

 Figure \ref{fig5} shows the first- and second-order orientational time-autocorrelation functions along the isochore and the isomorph.
 These functions both decay to zero at the highest density studied on the isochore, which is not the case for the isomorph along which invariant dynamics is observed.